legacysurvey/legacysurvey/pages/dr7/description.rst

 It is possible to retrieve multiple cutouts from the command line using standard utilites such as `wget`_.

-As of the writing of this documentation the maximum size for cutouts (in number of pixels) is 512.
+The maximum size for cutouts (in number of pixels) is currently 512.
 Pixscale=0.262 will return (approximately) the native pixels used by the `Tractor`_.
 For information on how to recover `BASS`_ and `MzLS`_ cutouts, see the `DR6 description`_ page.